-A* (A-star) is a search algorithm that can be thought of as an improved version of Dijkstra’s Algorithm that uses heuristics to obtain the shortest path.
+A* (A-star) is a pathfinding algorithm that can be thought of as an improved version of Dijkstra’s Algorithm that uses Heuristic to obtain the shortest path.

 It uses the evaluation function to decide which path to follow next.